 Try sensitively to make opportunities:

-- Invite people to an appropriate church service or event, and offer to take them and sit with them (people are sometimes shy and afraid of coming to church)
+- Invite people to an appropriate church service or event, and offer to take them and sit with them (people are sometimes shy and afraid of going to church)

-- Invite people to Alpha (and come with them if necessary – at least to begin with until they don’t need you to be with them).
+- Invite people to an Alpha Course (https://alpha.org.uk/try) (or the equivalent (and go with them if necessary – at least to begin with until they don’t need you to be with them).

 - Ask people about their own church background and experience and seek sensitively to lead into a discussion about Christianity.